How to choose a healthy snack for kids

-Figures from Public Health England show that the average primary school child could be consuming a whopping three times more added sugar than recommended daily limits, with the average child eating at least three sugar-laden items a day.
-In response, the NHS’s Change4Life campaign wants parents to limit snacks to a maximum of two-a-day that contain no more than 100 calories each (not including fruit and vegetables).
+To ensure a balanced diet, it’s important to choose healthy snacks for kids.
+Figures from Public Health England show that the average primary school child could be consuming a whopping three times more added sugar than recommended daily limits, with the average child eating at least three sugar-laden items a day – often in the form of snacks or sugary drinks.
+In response, the NHS’s Change4Life campaign encourages parents to make healthier choices when out and about, or doing the weekly shop.

 1. Fruity sundae

-This pot of yogurt swirled with mashed strawberries and topped with mixed berries is portable and packs a punch for both presentation and nutrition.
-Pack in Tupperware or a recycled screw-top jar and you’ll be cutting down on plastic yogurt pot waste, too.
-(77 calories, 8g sugars)
+This pot of yogurt swirled with mashed strawberries and topped with mixed berries packs a punch for presentation and nutrition.
+Pack in Tupperware or a recycled screw-top jar and you’ll be cutting down on plastic waste, too.
+(8g sugars)

 2. Sweet potato crisps

 With just two ingredients – a sweet potato and olive oil – these baked crisps couldn’t be simpler.
-Why spend money on processed packets of crisps when you can make your own in half-an-hour?
-(70 calories, 6g sugars)
+Why spend money on processed packets of crisps when you can make your own in half an hour?
+(6g sugars)

 3. Rainbow fruit skewers

 Full of colour and nothing but fresh fruit, these vitamin-packed skewers lend lunchboxes a bit of rainbow cheer.
-Kids like helping assemble them, too, and you can vary the colours and fruit varieties you use.
-(59 calories, 12g sugars)
+Kids like helping assemble them, and you can vary the colours and fruit varieties.
+(12g sugars)

-Our quick-cook biscuits combine wholemeal flour with oatmeal and grated cheddar for a savoury bite that’s perfect for lunchboxes.
-Cut into your kids’ favourite shapes or just roll into balls and flatten for a really simple way to bake.
-(90 calories per serving, 0.2g sugars)
+Our quick-cook biscuits combine wholemeal flour with oatmeal and cheddar for a savoury bite, perfect for lunchboxes.
+Cut into your kids’ favourite shapes or just roll into balls and flatten.
+(0.2g sugars)

-We all crave the taste of chocolate sometimes and presenting it as a tempting shell for something fruity is a great way to satisfy the tastebuds.
+We all crave chocolate sometimes and presenting it as a tempting shell for something fruity is a great way to satisfy the tastebuds.
 Perfect for kids and adults.
-(99 calories, 12g sugars)
+(12g sugars)

-What are your kids' favourite low-calorie snacks?
+What are your kids' favourite snacks?
 Leave a comment below...